jgarcesres/git2jamf/README.md

 ### `script_dir`

 **optional** the directory where the scripts to upload will be, this would be a subdirectoy in your repository.
 By default it will try to sync all .sh and .py files from the repo.
-So it's greatly recommended to provide this input
+So it's greatly recommended to provide this input, this is a regex field so you can potentially look for multiple subdirectories, just provide a name like `**/Scripts` or `**/scripts`

 ### `script_extensions`

 **optional** the extensions for the types of files we'll be searching for.
-Defaults to *.sh* and *.py* files. separate each with spaces and no periods. ie `sh py ps1`
+By default it tries to look for *.sh* and *.py* files.
+To change the behavior, separate each input with spaces and no periods. ie `sh py ps1`

-### `branch_name`
+### `prefix_name`

-**optional** branch that triggers the action.
+**optional** by default will be the name of the branch that triggers the action.
 We'll use this to tag the scripts so multiple branches don't overwrite the same script

 ## Outputs